 The Company may become party to litigation from time to time in the ordinary course of business which could adversely affect its business including as a result of contractual or other disputes or as a consequence of the Company's Exchange listing and reporting issuer status.
-Should any litigation in which the Company becomes involved be determined against the Company such a decision could adversely affect the Company's ability to continue operating and the market price for the Shares and could use significant resources.
-Even if the Company is involved in litigation and wins, litigation can redirect significant Company resources.
-Litigation may also create a negative perception of the Company's brand.
+Additionally, securities class action litigation is often brought against companies following a period of volatility in the market price of their securities.
+Should any litigation in which the Company's ability to continue operating and the market price for the Shares and could use significant resources.
+Even if the Company is involved in litigation and wins, litigation can result in significant costs and divert management attention and resources Litigation may also create a negative perception of the Company's brand.